Need to hire an exterminator? Get a free estimate online from top local home service pros in your area.

 What Is a House Centipede?

-Although the name suggests that it has a hundred legs, house centipedes actually only have 15 pairs of legs – or 30 in total.
+Although the name suggests that it has a hundred legs, these centipedes actually only have 15 pairs of legs – or 30 in total.
 And those 15 sets of legs help them travel at a whopping 1.3-feet per second.
 No wonder catching them can leave you out of breath (not to mention full of frustration).
 In appearance, it has a yellowish-grey color.

 Although this tiny creature seems to have taken over the world, it was once only found in the Mediterranean from where it originated.
 It is believed this hardy insect that entered the Americas via Mexico is now at home all across the continent.